andreaslindner/HOL4docker/README.md

 Just pull this repository and from there execute:
 1. ``make pull`` - downloads the
 2. ``make`` - configures and then runs emacs
+3. (For installing the sml-mode for emacs, refer to Installation step 3 below.)

 # Usage
 You can control the container and connect to it using the following make build targets.
 By default the home folder is mapped in the container as ``/home/{user}/share`` and files can be accessed there.
 In some networked configurations that might not work because of the security context in which docker runs its containers.
 Then please refer to the last section.